 This Report is based on numerous interviews with agency personnel, representatives of standard development organizations, and individuals well versed in the issues, combined with research and review of relevant documents, including statutes, regulations, other administrative documents, private publications, and scholarly work.
-From June to August 2011, I interviewed employees from nine federal agencies, including the Coast Guard, Consumer Product Safety and Health Commission (CPSC), Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), Federal Energy Regulatory Commission (FERC), National Highway Traffic Safety Administration (NHTSA), National Institute of Standards and Technology (NIST), Nuclear Regulatory Commission (NRC), Occupational Safety and Health Administration (OSHA), and Pipeline and Hazardous Materials Safety Administration (PHMSA).
-During the same time period, I interviewed representatives of seven standard-development and public interest organizations, including American Society for Testing and Materials (ASTM), American National Standards Institute (ANSI), American Society of Mechanical Engineers (ASME), Society of Automotive Engineers (SAE), National Fire Protection Association (NFPA), Organization for the Advancement of Structured Information Standards (OASIS), World Wide Web Consortium (W3C), and Public.Resource.org.
+From June to August 2011, I interviewed employees from eleven federal agencies, including the Coast Guard, Consumer Product Safety Commission (CPSC), Department of Treasury, Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), Federal Energy Regulatory Commission (FERC), National Highway Traffic Safety Administration (NHTSA), National Institute of Standards and Technology (NIST), Nuclear Regulatory Commission (NRC), Occupational Safety and Health Administration (OSHA), and Pipeline and Hazardous Materials Safety Administration (PHMSA).
+During the same time period, I interviewed representatives of seven standarddevelopment and public interest organizations, including American Society for Testing and Materials (ASTM), American National Standards Institute (ANSI), American Society of Mechanical Engineers (ASME), Society of Automotive Engineers (SAE), National Fire Protection Association (NFPA), Organization for the Advancement of Structured Information Standards (OASIS), World Wide Web Consortium (W3C), and Public.Resource.org.
 On July 19, 2011, I attended the quarterly meeting of the Interagency Committee on Standards Policy (ICSP) and gave a presentation on this project, which generated a helpful discussion with the Standards Executives in attendance.
 Finally, I spent two days at OFR, where the Legal Affairs and Policy Staff gave me a comprehensive tutorial on how they process incorporation by reference requests.

 The results of this research are organized in this Report in five parts.
-Part I provides background information essential to understanding the issues presented by incorporation by reference, including legal and procedural rules governing the practice, the diversity of purposes for which different agencies incorporate by reference, and the special role of voluntary consensus standards in federal regulatory policy.
-Part II examines how agencies can facilitate public access to materials incorporated by reference.
-Research revealed that agencies have used a variety of approaches to improve such access within the constraints of federal law and regulatory policy.
-Part three discusses the challenges agencies face updating regulations that incorporate regularly revised materials.
-Some agencies have experienced greater difficulty updating than others, and
+Part I provides background information essential to understanding the issues presented by incorporation by reference, including legal and procedural rules governing the practice, the diversity of purposes for which different agencies incorporate by reference, and the special role of voluntary consensus